Service Learning

 Service Hours are a graduation requirement for all Lake Orion High School students earning a diploma.

-- In Order to Walk at Graduation: All Service Hours, along with a completed reflection for each event, must be submitted in each student’s x2VOL account no later than the Friday after Spring Break of your senior year, which is April 10, 2026 for the 2025-26 school year.
+- In Order to Walk at Graduation: All Service Hours, along with a completed reflection for each event, must be submitted in a student’s x2VOL account no later than the Friday after Spring Break of senior year, which is April 10, 2026 for the 2025-26 school year.
 For 3rd quarter graduates, hours are due the Friday after Winter Break, which is February 20, 2026.
 For 2nd quarter graduates, hours are due before Holiday Break, December 12, 2025.

 Requirements for Graduation